As a travel nurse, avoiding Furnished Finder scams and finding safe and reliable travel nurse housing is a top priority.

 The amount of money that property owners make off of travel nurses here blows my mind.
 But, good for them.

-As I was sending tons of messages out to inquire about furnished rentals, this ad for this apartment came up and it was just perfect.
-It had everything I wanted — a dishwasher, a lot of square footage, allowed pets, and included parking.
+I was sending out tons of messages to inquire about furnished rentals, and this ad for this apartment came up that was just perfect (🚩 #1).
+It had everything I wanted — a dishwasher, a lot of square footage, allowed pets and included parking.

-So after I sent a message request, I almost immediately got an email response from the property manager with an application attached.
+So after I sent a message request, I almost immediately got an email response from the property manager with an application attached (🚩 #2).
 I filled out the application, sent it back, and within minutes, I got a reply saying, “You are approved!”.

-How could I be approved for an apartment without undergoing a background or at least a credit check?
+How could I be approved for an apartment without undergoing a background or at least a credit check (🚩 #4)?

 Also attached was a lease agreement with instructions on how to send the deposit.

-So, giving them the benefit of the doubt, I called the guy to ask some questions and also asked if I could speak with the building manager (I was living in Palm Springs at the time so I wasn’t in S.F.).
+So, giving them the benefit of the doubt (and because I was desperate), I called the guy to ask some questions and also asked if I could speak with the building manager (I was living in Palm Springs at the time so I wasn’t in SF).

-A few hours later, I received a call from a woman with a strange accent who was too reassuring.
+A few hours later, I received a call from a woman with a strange accent who was just a little too reassuring (🚩 #5).
 She kept saying, “Oh yes Ashly, you have nothing to worry about.
 I guarantee everything, Ashly.
 Yes, Ashly.
 Yes, Ashly”.

 It was weird.